Symptoms of Intrahepatic Cholestasis of Pregnancy

 Is there a file to send my healthcare provider on ICP?
 I need medical referenced journals & articles!

-Yes you can email your healthcare provider the Healthcare Professional Brochure a useful resource to aid in the diagnosis and management of Cholestasis of Pregnancy.
-And the ICP Infographic PDF file with the symptoms, diagnosis, treatment etc., and each section links to Medical studies & references.
+Yes, you can email your healthcare provider the Healthcare Professional Brochure.
+It’s a useful resource to aid in the diagnosis and management of Cholestasis of Pregnancy.
+Also available is the ICP Infographic PDF file with the symptoms, diagnosis, treatment etc., containing section links to medical studies & references.
 View all resources here.

 My bile acid tests are normal.
 Why am I still itchy?
 Should I have another blood test?

 Symptoms can occur weeks before bile acid levels are positive on a test.
 If you continue to have itching, you should be retested.

 Also, different bile acids labs have different reference ranges and these ranges are often misinterpreted.
 If you have been told that your levels were “normal”, you can request a copy of your results.
 Generally, a level above 10 umol/L is considered diagnostic of Intrahepatic Cholestasis of Pregnancy.